-Dundee has the highest admissions to hsopital rate for falls in Scotland.
+Dundee has the highest admissions to hospital rate for falls in Scotland.
 As at 2020 the rate was 30.7 per 1,000 people aged 65 and over.

-For people receiving homes care services, an avergae of 45% had an emergency admission to hospital in the 28 days before the service started.
+For people receiving home care services, an average of 45% had an emergency admission to hospital in the 28 days before the service started.

-In 2021/22 half of the people admitted to care homes had experienced an emergency admission to hsopital within the 28 days beforehand.
+In 2021/22 half of the people admitted to care homes had experienced an emergency admission to hospital within the 28 days beforehand.